jstromsoe/reach-docs/docs/quickstart.md

 * **float**.
 The base corrections are now taken into consideration and positioning is relative to base coordinates, but the integer ambiguity is not resolved
 * **fixed**.
 Positioning is relative to the base and the integer ambiguity is properly resolved.
 This is as good as it gets, **fix** solution status indicates high level of positioning precision

-If you got around to the **fixed** status everything is perfect.
-Satellite levels and therefore antenna placement severely affect RTK performance.
-Remember that you need at least 4 satellites with SNR levels over 45(marked green on the chart) to get RTK improved solution.
+If you see **float** or **fixed** solution status, RTK is set up correctly.

+Remember that satellite levels and therefore antenna placement severely affect RTK performance.
+You need at least 5 satellites with SNR levels over 45(marked green on the chart) to get RTK improved solution.

+### More reading

+Congratulations on finishing the quickstart tutorial!
+Continue to learn about setting up different correction links in the [ReachView section](reachview-app.md).